Street and road repaving

 A: Hampton has more than 1,614 lane miles of paved roads (a lane mile equals one mile of one-lane road, in one direction.
 Fort Monroe, for example, has about 22.6 paved lane miles.

 Q: What is the average cost to resurface a street?

-A: It cost about $65,000 per lane mile to mill; resurface and apply pavement markings to a typical arterial street.
-For example, Mercury Boulevard, one of the city's most trafficked roads, has 121.2 lane miles, and it would cost $10 million-$12 million to repave Mercuryt from end to end.
+A: It costs about $65,000 per lane mile to mill, resurface and apply pavement markings to a typical arterial street.
+For example, Mercury Boulevard, one of the city's most trafficked roads, has 121.2 lane miles, and it would cost $10 million-$12 million to repave Mercury from end to end.
 That's about two years' worth of state funds.